 Emerging Program Concepts

-The North American landscape with regards to energy efficiency and conservation has considerably changed in the last 5 years with significant impacts on utility’s programs and initiatives.
-Improved building energy codes and equipment energy efficiency standards have moved prior energy efficiency opportunities to the baseline characteristics of technologies, climate policies are having profound impacts on energy systems and consumption patterns, new communicating technologies are installed in homes and buildings, multiple stakeholders are intervening in order to support GHG reductions, affordability and equity, corporations are integrating environmental, social and governance metrics including Net Zero commitments, and Demand-Side Management initiatives are also being considered as tools to support broader goals, including economic development and customer retention.
+The North American landscape with regard to energy efficiency and conservation has considerably changed in the last 5 years with significant impacts on utility’s programs and initiatives.
+Improved building energy codes and equipment energy efficiency standards have moved prior energy efficiency opportunities to the baseline characteristics of technologies, climate policies are having profound impacts on energy systems and consumption patterns, new communicating technologies are installed in homes and buildings, multiple stakeholders are intervening in order to support GHG reductions, affordability, and equity, corporations are integrating environmental, social and governance metrics including Net Zero commitments, and Demand-Side Management initiatives are also being considered as tools to support broader goals, including economic development and customer retention.

-These new issues and drivers for energy efficiency are presented in the following table – and their relevance to the residential or commercial and industrial sector is identified.
+These new issues and drivers for energy efficiency are presented in the following table – and their relevance to the residential or commercial and industrial sectors is identified.

-New Issues and drivers for Demand-Side Management
+New Issues and Drivers for Demand-Side Management